ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-replace-functions.md

 ## format

-Format the `pattern` string with the strings listed in the arguments, similar to formatting in Python.
+Format the `pattern` string with the values (strings, integers, etc.) listed in the arguments, similar to formatting in Python.
 The pattern string can contain replacement fields surrounded by curly braces `{}`.
 Anything not contained in braces is considered literal text and copied verbatim into the output.
 Literal brace character can be escaped by two braces: `{{ '{{' }}` and `{{ '}}' }}`.
 Field names can be numbers (starting from zero) or empty (then they are implicitly given monotonically increasing numbers).

 **Syntax**